 Key Metrics to Track in DevOps

-• Change Volume: Measures the number of changes made in each deployment.
-Smaller, frequent changes reduce risk and simplify troubleshooting.
+- Change Volume: Tracks the number of changes for each deployment.
+In the world of agile delivery, smaller and more frequent changes will provide reduced risk and easier troubleshooting.

-• Solution Quality Metrics: These metrics assess the quality of the product by monitoring defects, failures, and overall system stability.
-This ensures reliable and high-performing solutions.
+- Solution Quality Metrics: These metrics measure the quality of the solution by capturing defects, failures, and overall system stability.
+Assuring we have solutions that are stable, reliable, and performant.

-• Solution Value Metrics: These metrics evaluate the business value and impact of the solution.
-They help determine if the product delivers the expected benefits.
+- Solution Value Metrics: These metrics measure business value and impact of the solution.
+They are used to answer the question: Did the product deliver the value assumed for the benefit?

-• Net Present Value (NPV): Assesses the long-term value of a project by considering ROI and future returns.
+- Net Present Value (NPV): Assesses the long term business benefit value of a project with ROI, plus future returns that will be coming in.

 Example